cdl-lang/cdl-lang.github.io/README.md

 Demo 2: [Flip](invert.html?remote=false), where you have to flip tiles to clear the pattern.
 There are two similar games with different rules.

+Demo 3: [TMDB](tmdb-demo.html?remote=false), which shows information the "The Movie Database".